ecko/rutorrent-emailer-plugin/README.md

 # ruTorrent Email Plugin
-Adds email functionality to ruTorrent/rTorrent on download completion
+This plugin adds email notifications to ruTorrent/rTorrent when downloads finish

 > **Note:** Currently only supports Gmail.